lauren-enright/macroalgal_diversity_stability_mcr/README.md

 - `05b_spatial_synchrony_and_bray_models.R` - analyzes relationships among spatial synchrony, site-level stability, and beta diversity
 - `05c_spatial_synchrony_and_bray_figures.R` -  generates Figure 5 and Figure S6
 - `06a_supplements.R` - generates Figure S1

+### Data
+Data can be found at [will place link to EDI here] Column Names

+- taxa: taxonomy of the observed algae, or name of the observed substrate or functional group.
+- year: year of observation.
+- location: name of the unique location combines the site, habitat, transect and quadrat.
+- site: name of the LTER location/LTER site.
+- habitat: name of the habitat.
+- site_habitat: name of the site habitat combines the LTER location/LTER site and habitat, for 24 unique sites
+- transect: transect number.
+- quadrat: quadrat number identifies the 0.25 square meter quadrat.
+- prop_cover: percent of area covered in a quadrat, expressed as a proportion.
+For example, 1 = 100 % cover and 0.4 = 40% cover.
+- functional_group: functional grouping of the taxa, based on existing literature or AlgaeBase.

+Additional metadata is available by following the EDI link.